its-radio/its-radio.github.io/_posts/2025-02-14-Compromised-Write-Up.md

     </div>
 </div>

 The conversations analysis shows that some IP addresses have exchanged significantly more data than others.
 While this is interesting, and should be noted for later, it doesn’t let us know exactly which IP was used for initial access.
-Lets try something else.
+Let's try something else.

-The outlying data transfers are large enough that its likely they could have transferred files over then network.
-Lets check if any of those files were transferred without encryption and in a way that we can extract them.
+The outlying data transfers are large enough that it's likely they could have transferred files over the network.
+Let's check if any of those files were transferred without encryption and in a way that we can extract them.
 Wireshark allows us to export objects that were transferred in the pcap we are looking at.
 Use **File > Export Objects > HTTP**.
 I’m starting with HTTP just because that's a common protocol and likely to give us results.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">